sebadob/rauthy-pam-nss/README.md

   && cd rauthy-pam-nss-install
 ```

-Then, since you should never blindly execute a random bash script from the internet, inspect `isntall.sh` and afterward:
+Then, since you should never blindly execute a random bash script from the internet, especially with `sudo`, inspect
+`install.sh` and afterward:

 ```bash
 sudo ./install.sh nss